 - 1 lb fresh whole morels cleaned of dirt, washed and dried on towels if necessary

-- 2 tbsp sweet yellow onion or shallot
+- 2 tablespoon sweet yellow onion or shallot

 - 2 cups sour cream